NikhilNar/IPC/readme.txt

 To compile the program
-- gcc receiver.c -o receiver
+- gcc client.c -o client
-- gcc processor.c -o processor
+- gcc server.c -o server

 To run the program
-- ./receiver
+- ./client
-- ./processor
+- ./server

-Type exit keyword in the user input to exit the program and check the secrets.out file.
+Type exit keyword in the user input to exit the program.
+The server will display the no of lines that it received and the total number of digits received.
+The same functionality can be achieved by pressing the Ctrl+C on the server side.
 If the message contains both C00l and exit then I am just exiting the code and not considering the input as a secret code